bozsahin/ccglab/docs/windows10-directions.md

 You are ready to go.
 You can close the linux app when you are done without loss of work.

-To run again, locate ubuntu app from windows left corner button and run; once in ubuntu, just call cccglab.
+To run again, locate ubuntu app from windows left corner button and run; once in ubuntu, just call <code>ccglab</code>.